scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 10 minutes
 - **Damage Type:** Poison/Death

 A thick miasma flows from your body, covering a 7x7 tile area centered on a point in range.
 The miasma flows around walls and down hills, but cannot climb more than 2 tiles.
-Any creature that is not the caster that begins thier turn inside or enters the miasma for the first time makes a Stamina save against your spellcasting, taking 1 wound and 1 wound die each of Poison and Death damage on fail or half as much on success.
+Any creature that is not the caster that begins their turn inside or enters the miasma for the first time makes a Stamina save against your spellcasting, taking 1 wound and 1 wound die each of Poison and Death damage on fail or half as much on success.
 A creature that fails its save gains Poison 1 and Hex 1 regardless of immunities or other effects until the start of their next turn.

 The miasma is a thick, viscous cloud.
 Except for the caster, a creature inside the miasma can only see adjacent tiles.
 If there is a strong wind, such as wind created by _Gust_, the miasma cloud moves 1 tile per turn in the direction of the wind.